julio0703/Learning-python-for-data-analysis-and-visualization---Udemy-notes./README.md

-# Lecture-10-Array-Transposition-
-Learning python for data analysis and visualization - Udemy notes.
+#Learning python for data analysis and visualization - Udemy notes.
+##These notebooks are the excersies I have done while taking Jose Portilla's Udemy course on
+##Learning Python for data analysis and visualization.